Interactive ontology debugging: two query strategies for efficient fault localization: Motivating examples and basic concepts

 Detailed justifications of diagnoses probabilities are given in the next section.
-However, let us assume some probability distribution of the faults according to the observations presented above such that: (a) the diagnosis $\md_2$ is the most probable one, i.e.\ single fault diagnosis of an axiom containing a negation; (b) although $\md_4$ is a double fault diagnosis, it follows $\md_2$ closely as its axioms contain quantifiers; (c) $\md_1$ and $\md_3$ are significantly less probable than $\md_1$ because conjunction/disjunction in $\tax_1$ and $\tax_5$ have a significantly lower fault probability than negation in $\tax_3$.
-Taking into account this information it is almost useless to ask query $\qry_1$ because it is highly probable that the target diagnosis is either $\md_2$ or $\md_4$ and, therefore, it is highly probable that the oracle will respond with $yes$.
-Instead, asking $\qry_3$ is more informative because given any possible answer we can exclude one of the highly probable diagnoses, i.e.\ either $\md_2$ or $\md_4$.
+However, let us assume some probability distribution of the faults according to the observations presented above such that: (a) the diagnosis $\md_2$ is the most probable one, i.e.\ single fault diagnosis of an axiom containing a negation; (b) although $\md_4$ is a double fault diagnosis, it follows $\md_2$ closely as its axioms contain quantifiers; (c) $\md_1$ and $\md_3$ are significantly less probable than $\md_4$ because conjunction/disjunction in $\tax_1$ and $\tax_5$ have a significantly lower fault probability than negation in $\tax_3$.
+Taking this information into account asking query $\qry_1$ is essentially useless because it is highly probable that the target diagnosis is either $\md_2$ or $\md_4$ and, therefore, it is highly probable that the oracle will respond with $yes$.
+Instead, asking $\qry_3$ is more informative because regardless of the answer we can exclude one of the highly probable diagnoses, i.e.\ either $\md_2$ or $\md_4$.
 If the oracle responds to $\qry_3$ with $no$ then $\md_2$ is the only remaining diagnosis.
 However, if the oracle responds with $yes$, diagnoses $\md_4$, $\md_3$, and $\md_1$ remain, where $\md_4$ is significantly more probable compared to diagnoses $\md_3$ and $\md_1$.
-We can stop, if the difference between the probabilities of the diagnoses is high enough such that $\md_4$ can be accepted as the target diagnosis.
-Otherwise, additional questions may be required.
-This strategy can lead to a substantial reduction in the number of queries compared to myopic approaches as we will show in our evaluation.
+If the difference between the probabilities of the diagnoses is high enough such that $\md_4$ can be accepted as the target diagnosis, no additional questions are required.
+Obviously this strategy can lead to a substantial reduction in the number of queries compared to myopic approaches as we demonstrate in our evaluation.

-Note that in real-world application scenarios failure patterns and their probabilities can be discovered by analyzing actions of a user in an ontology editor, like Prot\'eg\'e, while debugging an ontology.
-In this case it is possible to ``personalize'' the measurement selection algorithm such that it will prefer user-specific faults.
-However, as our evaluation shows only a rough estimate of the probabilities is sufficient to outperform the ``Split-in-half'' heuristic.
+Note that in real-world application scenarios failure patterns and their probabilities can be discovered by analyzing the debugging actions of a user in an ontology editor, like Prot\'eg\'e.
+Learning of fault probabilities can be used to ``personalize'' the query selection algorithm to prefer user-specific faults.
+However, as our evaluation shows, even a rough estimate of the probabilities is capable of outperforming the ``split-in-half'' heuristic.